noyamii/keyboard-layout/README.md

 Load the source file.

-Project > build DLL and setup package
+then go to Project > build DLL and setup package

 # layout